-Our New AWANA Club year began on Wednesday, September 14
+Our New AWANA Club year will begin on Wednesday, September 13th!

 AWANA Clubs are for any child in Kindergarten through 8th Grade.